Discover more from Weekend Wisdom - Dan Isaacman

 When novel and valuable thoughts and ideas collide with initiation and action, we naturally create and manifest value.

-There are different procedures to be creative and ultimately create something that is both novel and useful.
+There are different procedures to be creative and ultimately make something that is both novel and useful.
 Think of a recent project that you decided to follow through.
 It may have panned out like this:

 0. Initial Idea

-There is an impact in your mind, and you feel compelled to entertain a thought.
+You feel compelled to entertain a thought.

-Your creativity may be in the form of a novel insight by your environment or the removal of boundaries between good ideas.
+There is a novel insight by your environment or the removal of boundaries between good ideas.

 You imaginatively define what you will build/create and what medium you will use to see this idea through.